satori-stan/CarND-Behavioral-Cloning-P3/writeup.md

 ![Center lane driving in opposite direction from central car camera][image2]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to return to the center if it ever found itself close to the edges.
-I did one full lap in the proper direction swerving around and turning the recording off for the portions where the car was leaving the center and restarting it when the car was on or close to the edge and was comming back.
+I did one full lap in the proper direction swerving around and turning the recording off for the portions where the car was leaving the center and restarting it when the car was on or close to the edge and was coming back.
 These images show what a recovery looks like:

 ![Recovery driving from left side of the lane from central car camera][image3]
 ![Recovery driving from right side of the lane from central car camera][image4]

 I recorded at least 8 more full laps of the first track in the normal direction and half as many in the opposite direction.
 I also recorded additional data for sections that were more difficult for the model, like the bridge and the curves with dirt edges and the curve that drives away from the central lake.

 Then I repeated this process on track two in order to get more data points.
 In this track, I attempted to stay on the right lane the whole time.
-The results can be seen when the car is driving around track one and it is mostly hanging to the right.
-One of the clearest differences was the need to break for some parts of the track and the magnitude of the steering angle.
+When enough Track 2 data is used in training, the results can be seen also in Track 1 where the car is driving around mostly hanging to the right.
+One of the clearest differences was the need to break for some parts of track two and the magnitude of the steering angle.
 Here are some images of driving in track two:

 ![Right lane driving from central car camera in second track][image5]
 ![Right lane driving from central car camera in second track, different section][image6]